Data sources

 How are you handling the 30 May 2026 EPC API migration?

 MHCLG retires the legacy epc.opendatacommunities.org endpoint on 30 May 2026 and consolidates onto the new Find an Energy Certificate service.
-Our ingestion adapters cover both the legacy and replacement endpoints, so the refresh cadence on Retrofit Radar is unaffected through the cutover.
+Our ingestion adapters cover both the legacy and replacement endpoints, so the refresh cadence on EPC Hunt is unaffected through the cutover.
 The data-sources page banner will update once the new endpoint is the only one in use.

 Search your own postcode now.